John-Abbott-College/SN1-Notes/Notes/28_2_lists.md

 ## Looping through a list

 Looping through a list involves visiting each item in the list one by one to perform an operation on it.
 The`for` loop is the ideal tool to repeat a statement while iterating over whatever is in the list.
-The following

 **Example**

+The following way traverses each letter one by one.

 ```python
 my_list = ['a','b','c','d','e','f']